suriyadeepan/suriyadeepan.github.io/_posts/2016-06-07-flask-intro.markdown

 published: true
 ---

 Yesterday 6th June, I participated in a tutorial session on [Flask](http://flask.pocoo.org/), via google hangout (What happened to the chat option?).
-Ramaseshan arranged the session; he invited [Abhinav]() who uses flask for his web applications, as the speaker.
+Ramaseshan arranged the session; he invited [Abhinav]() a flask user, as the speaker.
 What is Flask?

 > Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.
 And before you ask: It's BSD licensed!

 It is a lightweight web framework for people who think [Django](https://www.djangoproject.com/) is a way too complicated tool for the job.
 Most of my code in Deep learning is exclusively written in python (numpy, theano, keras, scipy).
+I am currently building a Dialogue system based on [Seq2Seq](http://arxiv.org/abs/1409.3215) architecture.
+I would like to run it as a chatbot and serve multiple clients.
 And I don't want to get too deep into the "web" side of things.
 Hence, Flask is an ideal tool for me.

 Abhinav covered the following topics in yesterday's session.